Jim Johnson (American football)

-Jim Johnson (May 26, 1941 – July 28, 2009) was an American football coach, formerly serving as defensive coordinator with the Philadelphia Eagles.
-Widely regarded as one of the best defensive coordinators in the National Football League (NFL), he was especially known for being a master architect of blitzes, disguising them skillfully and keeping offenses off balance.
+Jim Johnson (May 26, 1941 – July 28, 2009) was an American professional football player and coach in the National Football League (NFL).
+He was a defensive coordinator for nine seasons with the Philadelphia Eagles.
+Widely regarded as one of the best defensive coordinators in NFL history, he was especially known for being a master architect of blitzes, disguising them skillfully and keeping offenses off balance.

-In more than 40 years of coaching, Johnson held head coaching duties only once (at the collegiate level), but was interviewed by the Arizona Cardinals regarding their head coaching vacancy in 2004.
+Johnson played as a tight end for two years with the Buffalo Bills of the American Football League (AFL).
+In more than 40 years of coaching, he held head coaching duties only once (at the collegiate level), but was interviewed by the Arizona Cardinals regarding their head coaching vacancy in 2004.

 Playing career

 A native of Maywood, Illinois, Johnson played high school football for Proviso East High School in Maywood, Illinois.
 He played college football for head coach Dan Devine at the University of Missouri from 1959 to 1962.
 An all-Big Eight quarterback, Johnson played in the same backfield with long-time NFL executive Bill Tobin.
-He went undrafted in the 1963 NFL Draft, but was signed to play tight end by the Buffalo Bills of the AFL (1963–64).
+He went undrafted in the 1963 NFL draft, but was signed to play tight end by the Buffalo Bills of the AFL (1963–64).